 Music is a wonderful part of life at Aldwickbury, with opportunities in our private school music curriculum for any boy to become involved at a level appropriate to his age and level of ability.

 All classes from Reception to Year 8 have classroom music lessons with a specialist teacher.
-Singing in unison and in parts is undertaken at all levels, as it is the most fundamental and accessible means of making music in class groups, and all classes from Reception to Year 6 are guaranteed at least one performance opportunity each year through year group productions and celebrations of learning.
+Singing is used extensively, as it is the most fundamental and accessible means of making music in class groups, and all classes from Reception to Year 6 are guaranteed at least one performance opportunity each year through year group productions and celebrations of learning.

-- Year 6 and 7 participate in a new two-year Music History programme including the study of musical works spanning the Medieval, Renaissance, Baroque, Classical, Romantic and early 20th Century period, finishing with a study of the origins of modern ‘pop’ music and a chance to compose music to accompany a modern-day film trailer.
-The course includes class performing, small group composition and improvisation skills, as well as a focus on how the music of the time fitted in with the cultural and social changes occurring at the time.
+• Year 6 to 8 participate in a three-year Music History programme including the study of musical works spanning the Medieval, Renaissance, Baroque, Classical, Romantic and 20th Century period, finishing with a study of the origins of modern ‘pop’ music and a chance to compose music to accompany a modern-day film trailer.
+The course includes class performing, individual and small group composition and improvisation skills, as well as a focus on how the music of the time fitted in with the cultural and social changes occurring at the time.